Advertisement

 It's no secret our nation has a serious metabolic health issue; 22 million U.S. adults1 aged 20 or older are diagnosed with diabetes, while approximately 78 to 84 million have prediabetes.
 (That's 34% to 37% of the adult population!)

 What's more, the prevalence of prediabetes and diabetes continues to rise, giving researchers an incentive to discover ways that Americans can stop this metabolic disorder from progressing.
-In a recent review and meta-analysis of three clinical trials from Annals of Internal Medicine, scientists from Tufts Medical Center did just that—and discovered that vitamin D intake may have a direct influence over the progression from prediabetes to Type 2 diabetes.
+In a review and meta-analysis of three clinical trials from Annals of Internal Medicine, scientists from Tufts Medical Center did just that—and discovered that vitamin D intake may have a direct influence over the progression from prediabetes to Type 2 diabetes.

-Vitamin D intake & metabolic health in America.
+Vitamin D intake & metabolic health in America

 Vitamin D plays a key role in glucose metabolism and insulin secretion.
 As such, evidence suggests that this essential fat-soluble vitamin—or, more specifically, the amount you have in your body—impacts your likelihood of developing diabetes.